orb-lang/espalier/doc/md/node.md

-This gives us a lighter way to handle the circumstance where we have, say, a list, =(foo bar baz)=.
-We currently either need a "left-per" or "pal" Node class to hold the =(=, or we would have to skip it entirely.
+This gives us a lighter way to handle the circumstance where we have, say, a list, `(foo bar baz)`.
+We currently either need a "left-per" or "pal" Node class to hold the `(`, or we would have to skip it entirely.

 Quipu can't lose any information from the string, so they have to include